 Each use of our organs is specific and is often the completion of a personal or collective project.

 And you, what would be yours?

-The music is noted with nail punched in a large wood cylinder.
+The music is noted with pins fixed on a large wood cylinder.

-The music is punched on a long folded cardboard strip.
-A lever come in contact with the cardboard and “detect” the holes.
+The music cardboard is punched with holes.
+A lever comes in contact with the cardboard and “detect” the holes.